pallets/click/docs/options.rst

 The most basic option is a value option.
 These options accept one argument which is a value.
 If no type is provided the type of the default value is used.
 If no default value is provided the type is assumed to be :data:`STRING`.
-The name of the parameter is the longest option defined.
+The name of the parameter is by default the first long option defined, otherwise the first short one.

 .. click:example::